asifbacchus/CloudflareDDNS/etc/logwatch/README.md

 ### External script for timestamp processing

-Since the log file uses a non-standard (according to Logwatch) method of datestamping, a custom filter had to be created.
+Since the log file uses a non-standard (according to Logwatch) method of date-stamping, a custom filter had to be created.
 See the [relevant](#timestamp-processing-script-etclogwatchscriptssharedsqfullstampanywhere) section of this document for more information.

-The script file is called with an *\** before the filename.
+The script file is called with an asterisk (*\**) before the filename.

 ```Ini
 ...